 Before we dive into how to get from Kaohsiung to Fo Guang Shan, here are a few tips to make your trip all the easier.

-- There is no dress code for visiting Foguangshan, but since it’s a religious site, it’s best to dress modestly.
+- There is no dress code for visiting this monastery, but since it’s a religious site, it’s best to dress modestly.
+For more tips on what to wear in Taiwan, this packing list might come in handy.

 - Fo Guang Shan Buddha Museum is open from 9 am to 6 pm on weekdays and from 9 am to 7 pm on weekends.
 Note that the museum is closed every Tuesday.